 - 1. New social service specialist staff will enroll in RRL3 training after Regional Core Training (RCT) through the WA State Learning Center (WSLC) within one year of employment. - 2.
-The Regional Administrator and DLR Administrator or designee will create a RRL3 regional plan to ensure that all regional staff, including themselves, employed on the
+The Regional Administrator and DLR Administrator or designee will create a RRL3 regional plan to ensure that all regional staff, including themselves, employed on the original date of the policy complete RRL3 training within three years of the original date of the policy. - 1.
+The RRL3 regional plan will be communicated to the assistant secretary of child welfare programs or designee within six months of the original date of this policy. - 2.
+The regional administrator and DLR administrator will request additional training as capacity is reached impacting the ability of staff to complete training.

-- 1. The RRL3 regional plan will be communicated to the assistant secretary of child welfare programs or designee within six months of the original date of this policy. - 2.
-The regional administrator and DLR administrator will request additional training as capacity is reached impacting the ability of staff to complete training. - 3.
-The regional training plan must include recertification of staff every two years after completion of initial training. - 3.
+- 3. The regional training plan must include recertification of staff every two years after completion of initial training. - 3.
 Social service specialist staff employed on or after the original date of the policy will enroll in RRL3 through the WSLC based on capacity. - 4.
 Headquarters staff will enroll in RRL3 through the WSLC.